thindil/vim-ada/README.md

   especially that here is very good support for Ada in ctags)
 - Changed support from Rainbow Parenthesis to Rainbow Parentheses Improved plugin (which is included in this pack too).
-- Removed some tags commands which are now in base Vim (like jump to tag).
+- Removed all tags commands which are now in base Vim (like jump to tag).
 - Added support for Syntastic plugin (included in this pack too).
 - Updated help file.
 - Removed support for Dec Ada compiler.